An Education With Value(s)

 The Office of Financial Aid is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
 EST. We are available to assist you by telephone, email, or in person.

-We are committed to responding to your telephone and email inquiries within 24 hours, however, due to the high volume of inquiries we receive during peak times of year, there may be delays of up to 48 hours.
+We are committed to responding to your telephone and email inquiries within 24 hours.
+Due to the high volume of inquiries that we receive during peak times of year, there may be delays of up to 48 hours.
 Please know that your inquiry is important to us and will receive our personal attention.

 February 15 - FAFSA and PROFILE